tmaiaroto/li3_access/README.md

 Setting 'requester' => array('user', 'customer') would only apply the rule to anyone that could authenticate as a user or customer.
 Setting 'requester' => '*' would mean that all of these auth configurations and people that are not authenticated would have this role applied to them.

-**message**

-Sets the message that will be used **if the `match` parameter is relevant to the request** and **if the user is denied access as a result**.
-Just like the roles themselves these cascade from top to bottom.

-**redirect**

-Same behavior as message.

 **allow**

-A boolean that forces a role that would have been granted access to deny access.
+A boolean that if set to false forces a role that would have been granted access to deny access.
 This way you can apply a rule to everyone and then proceed to exclude requesters manualy.

 ###Filters